-Debt Collection service for Letting Agents and Landlords
+Debt Collection service for Landlords and Lettings Agents

 In the property rental world, it is an all too common a problem in the modern era.
 Whether it is wilful non-payment or due financial difficulties, many rental tenants end up owing hundreds or even thousands to their landlord even after eviction.

 The first and most important thing a landlord (or Letting Agent) facing this issue can do is to stay calm and not let the problem become emotional.
 If you are to recover your arrears from an ex tenant, some of whom may be having real money problems, it can be a long process.